IBMStreams/streamsx.hbase/README.md

 ##Configuration

-To run these operators in an SPL application, you must set `HBASE_HOME`.
-The operator will look under `HBASE_HOME/conf/hbase-site.xml` for HBASE configuration information, so that file should correspond to a running HBASE instance.
-The operator does not need to run on the same host as HBASE.
-If you are running Streams on an HBASE host, just set HBASE_HOME to point the the directory for HBASE (ie, the directory that is the parent of the bin directory the conf directory).

-If you are running Streams on a different host than where you ran HBASE, copy that whole directory to the Streams host.
+These operators need HBASE configuration information in order to run.
+It uses `hbase-site.xml` to do that.
+You can supply that in two ways:
+* You can set `HBASE_HOME`, the operator will look under `HBASE_HOME/conf/hbase-site.xml` for HBASE configuration information.
+This is probably the easiest thing to do if the operator is running on the HBASE host.
+* You can copy hbase-site.xml from your HBASE install's conf directory and then use `hbaseSite` parameter to point to `hbase-site.xml`.
+You still need to set `HBASE_HOME`, but it need not point to anything, ie, `export HBASE_HOME=/dev/null`.

 ## Getting started